Shell Asset Management Co. Sells 1,236 Shares of Paycom Software, Inc. (NYSE:PAYC)

-Shell Asset Management Co. decreased its position in Paycom Software, Inc. (NYSE:PAYC) by 16.9% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The fund owned 6,059 shares of the software maker’s stock after selling 1,236 shares during the quarter.
-Shell Asset Management Co.’s holdings in Paycom Software were worth $2,242,000 at the end of the most recent reporting period.
+Shell Asset Management Co. lessened its holdings in Paycom Software, Inc. (NYSE:PAYC) by 16.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 6,059 shares of the software maker’s stock after selling 1,236 shares during the quarter.
+Shell Asset Management Co.’s holdings in Paycom Software were worth $2,242,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-Norges Bank bought a new stake in Paycom Software during the 4th quarter worth about $171,299,000.
-Bessemer Group Inc. grew its holdings in Paycom Software by 286,171.1% during the 4th quarter.
-Bessemer Group Inc. now owns 217,566 shares of the software maker’s stock worth $98,394,000 after acquiring an additional 217,490 shares during the last quarter.
-BlackRock Inc. grew its holdings in Paycom Software by 3.2% during the 1st quarter.
-BlackRock Inc. now owns 5,223,847 shares of the software maker’s stock worth $1,933,133,000 after acquiring an additional 163,870 shares during the last quarter.
-JPMorgan Chase & Co. grew its holdings in Paycom Software by 305.4% during the 4th quarter.
-JPMorgan Chase & Co. now owns 188,206 shares of the software maker’s stock worth $85,115,000 after acquiring an additional 141,778 shares during the last quarter.
-Finally, Morgan Stanley grew its holdings in Paycom Software by 89.9% during the 4th quarter.
-Morgan Stanley now owns 224,960 shares of the software maker’s stock worth $101,738,000 after acquiring an additional 106,492 shares during the last quarter.
-72.16% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also made changes to their positions in PAYC.
+Norges Bank bought a new stake in Paycom Software in the 4th quarter valued at $171,299,000.
+Bessemer Group Inc. grew its holdings in shares of Paycom Software by 286,171.1% in the 4th quarter.
+Bessemer Group Inc. now owns 217,566 shares of the software maker’s stock worth $98,394,000 after purchasing an additional 217,490 shares during the last quarter.
+BlackRock Inc. grew its holdings in shares of Paycom Software by 3.2% in the 1st quarter.
+BlackRock Inc. now owns 5,223,847 shares of the software maker’s stock worth $1,933,133,000 after purchasing an additional 163,870 shares during the last quarter.
+JPMorgan Chase & Co. grew its holdings in shares of Paycom Software by 305.4% in the 4th quarter.
+JPMorgan Chase & Co. now owns 188,206 shares of the software maker’s stock worth $85,115,000 after purchasing an additional 141,778 shares during the last quarter.
+Finally, Morgan Stanley grew its holdings in shares of Paycom Software by 89.9% in the 4th quarter.
+Morgan Stanley now owns 224,960 shares of the software maker’s stock worth $101,738,000 after purchasing an additional 106,492 shares during the last quarter.
+72.16% of the stock is currently owned by hedge funds and other institutional investors.

-In other news, CFO Craig E. Boelte sold 20,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 15th.
-The shares were sold at an average price of $396.97, for a total transaction of $7,939,400.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-15.90% of the stock is owned by company insiders.
+In related news, CFO Craig E. Boelte sold 20,000 shares of the stock in a transaction that occurred on Thursday, April 15th.
+The stock was sold at an average price of $396.97, for a total transaction of $7,939,400.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 15.90% of the company’s stock.

-Paycom Software (NYSE:PAYC) last posted its earnings results on Tuesday, May 4th.
-The software maker reported $1.47 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.10 by $0.37.
-The business had revenue of $272.20 million during the quarter, compared to analysts’ expectations of $271.47 million.
-Paycom Software had a return on equity of 20.54% and a net margin of 16.65%.
-Paycom Software’s revenue for the quarter was up 12.3% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.33 EPS.
-On average, analysts predict that Paycom Software, Inc. will post 2.89 EPS for the current year.
+Paycom Software (NYSE:PAYC) last announced its quarterly earnings results on Tuesday, May 4th.
+The software maker reported $1.47 earnings per share for the quarter, beating analysts’ consensus estimates of $1.10 by $0.37.
+The business had revenue of $272.20 million for the quarter, compared to the consensus estimate of $271.47 million.
+Paycom Software had a net margin of 16.65% and a return on equity of 20.54%.
+Paycom Software’s revenue for the quarter was up 12.3% on a year-over-year basis.
+During the same period last year, the company posted $1.33 EPS.
+Equities research analysts expect that Paycom Software, Inc. will post 2.89 earnings per share for the current year.

-Paycom Software declared that its board has authorized a stock repurchase plan on Thursday, May 13th that permits the company to repurchase $300.00 million in shares.
-This repurchase authorization permits the software maker to repurchase up to 1.6% of its shares through open market purchases.
-Shares repurchase plans are usually a sign that the company’s management believes its shares are undervalued.
+Paycom Software announced that its board has initiated a share repurchase program on Thursday, May 13th that allows the company to buyback $300.00 million in shares.
+This buyback authorization allows the software maker to repurchase up to 1.6% of its shares through open market purchases.
+Shares buyback programs are often an indication that the company’s board believes its shares are undervalued.

-PAYC has been the topic of a number of research analyst reports.
-Royal Bank of Canada increased their price objective on shares of Paycom Software from $430.00 to $470.00 and gave the stock an “outperform” rating in a report on Wednesday, May 5th.
-Jefferies Financial Group upgraded shares of Paycom Software from a “hold” rating to a “buy” rating and set a $470.00 target price on the stock in a research report on Thursday, March 11th.
-Cowen upped their target price on shares of Paycom Software from $437.00 to $475.00 and gave the company an “outperform” rating in a research report on Thursday, February 11th.
-Piper Sandler cut their target price on shares of Paycom Software from $465.00 to $417.00 and set an “overweight” rating on the stock in a research report on Wednesday, May 5th.
-Finally, Barclays cut their target price on shares of Paycom Software from $468.00 to $425.00 and set an “equal weight” rating on the stock in a research report on Thursday, April 15th.
-Six research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average price target of $422.76.
+Several equities research analysts have recently weighed in on PAYC shares.
+Royal Bank of Canada upped their target price on shares of Paycom Software from $430.00 to $470.00 and gave the stock an “outperform” rating in a report on Wednesday, May 5th.
+Mizuho decreased their price objective on shares of Paycom Software from $400.00 to $360.00 and set a “neutral” rating on the stock in a report on Wednesday, May 5th.
+Zacks Investment Research raised shares of Paycom Software from a “sell” rating to a “hold” rating and set a $384.00 price objective on the stock in a report on Friday, March 19th.
+Barclays decreased their price objective on shares of Paycom Software from $468.00 to $425.00 and set an “equal weight” rating on the stock in a report on Thursday, April 15th.
+Finally, Jefferies Financial Group raised shares of Paycom Software from a “hold” rating to a “buy” rating and set a $470.00 price objective on the stock in a report on Thursday, March 11th.
+Six investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Paycom Software presently has an average rating of “Buy” and an average price target of $422.76.

 About Paycom Software